 In August 2017, the Cologne public prosecutor in Germany notified the Company that it is investigating possible tax fraud by individuals who worked for the Nomura Group in relation to the historic planning and execution of trading strategies around dividend record dates in certain German equities (known as "cum/ex" trading) and in relation to filings of tax reclaims in 2007 to 2012.
 During the year ended 31 March 2020, Nomura Group became aware that certain of those individuals would be the subject of investigative proceedings in Germany.
 The Company and another entity in the Nomura Group are cooperating with the investigation, including by disclosing to the public prosecutor certain documents and trading data.
 If the investigation involving Nomura Group entities and former individuals proceeds to trial, the individuals could face criminal sanctions and Nomura Group entities could face administrative sanctions such as administrative fines or profit confiscation orders.
-It is not yet possible to reasonably estimate the potential losses which may arise from any administrative sanction imposed on a Nomura Group affiliate.

-Italian derivative litigation
+Italian derivative litigation 1

 In July 2018, a former Italian counterparty filed a claim against the Company in the Civil Court of Rome relating to a derivative transaction entered into by the parties in 2006, and terminated in 2009.
-The claim alleges that payments by the counterparty to the Company of approximately €165m were made in breach of Italian insolvency law, and seeks reimbursement of those payments.
-The matter is at an early stage.
+The claim alleged that payments by the counterparty to the Company of approximately EUR 165 million were made in breach of Italian insolvency law, and sought reimbursement of those payments.
+In March 2021, the Company, without admitting any wrongdoing, entered into a settlement agreement with the counterparty pursuant to which the proceedings have been discontinued.